 - Add half a teaspoon of salt to the solution and mix well.

-- Pour vinegar in some bowls.
+- Pour vinegar into some bowls.

 Coffee grounds have a strong aroma.
 Put coffee granules in different parts of your house where the mouse died.
 Coffee will absorb the smell, leaving the house with a fresh and aromatic environment.

-You may also like: How to Clean a Bosch Dishwasher: Step by Step Guide
+You may also like: How to Clean a Bosch Dishwasher: Step-by-Step Guide

 Bleach is an effective tool to clean the floor.
 It will eliminate all bacteria and will significantly remove the smell.
 Bleach works as a deodorizer.